atweiden/finn/doc/Syntax.md

 *Sectional Inlines* begin with a Section Sign (`§`).
 The Section Sign must appear at the start of a line, although it may be offset by leading whitespace.
-If it is offset by whitespace, the content being embedded will be soft-indented by an equal amount of leading whitespace.
+If it is offset by whitespace, the content being embedded will be indented by an equal amount of leading soft or hard tabs.

 The Section Sign must be followed by exactly one horizontal whitespace.
 Sectional Inlines come in two flavors: